aravind2347214/LeadWalnutAssesment/README.md

 A responsive web application built with Next.js that allows users to browse, search, and view detailed information about Pokémon.

+I have attached the ZIP file along with the Repository . there seems to be an issue with the git tree management from my side

 ## Features

 - Browse Pokémon with pagination